alvii147/CrimeStatsAnalysis/README.md

 ## Preparing the database

-Once the installation and configuration are complete, run the following python scripts (while inside the virtual environment) to create the appropriate tables, load the data and transfer the data into the right tables:
+Once the installation and configuration are complete, run the `crime.py` python script (while inside the virtual environment) to create the appropriate tables, load the data and transfer the data into the right tables:

 ```bash
 cd src/